LA-Shill/FLYBY/README.md

     <img src="https://i.ibb.co/8KSQSK0/flyby.png" alt="FLYBY">
   </a>
   <p align="center">
-    FLYBY is a open source web based passive reconnaissance and vulnerability assessment platform which utilising scan data from the <a href="https://censys.io/">Censys</a> network to identify known vulnerabilities.
+    FLYBY is a open source web based passive reconnaissance and vulnerability assessment platform which utilises scan data from the <a href="https://censys.io/">Censys</a> network to identify known vulnerabilities.
 All vulnerability data is pulled from the <a href="https://nvd.nist.gov/">National Vulnerability Database (NVD)</a> which is maintained by the U.S. government.
     </p>
     <p align="center">
       The FLYBY platform has been developed as part of my penultimate year Ethical Hacking mini-project at Abertay University.